 1 – Masseria near Torre Sant’Andrea beach

 It is hard to believe that this elegant holiday home was once an abandoned Norman tower in an olive grove.
-I visited with its new owners just 12 or so years ago and I loved the location.
+I visited this villa with its new owners just 12 or so years ago and I loved the location.
 Now it is established as one of the best masseria conversions in the area.
-It works well for a family or friends as it sleeps up to 9 guests.
+It works well for a family or group of friends as it sleeps up to 9 guests.
 Living areas are spacious both inside and out.
 Framed by lush plants and ancient olive trees, it makes an attractive, private setting.
 The solar heated pool is situated in a pretty courtyard which can be closed off with large gates, so it is ideal for those with young children.
 Location wise it strikes the right balance between seclusion and easy access.
 Just a cycle ride or short drive away is a village for local shops.
 The sandy beach of Torre Sant’Andrea is nearby and just beyond is the beautiful town of Otranto.
 It really is a wonderful base for exploring Salento.

 2 – Child-friendly Trullo in the Valle d’Itria